Semgrepignore v2 reference

 Expanding a folder consists of listing its contents recursively with the following exceptions:

-- Symbolic links other than the original scanning roots are ignored.
+- Symbolic links other than the original scan roots are ignored.

 - In Git projects, Git submodules are ignored.